Preference

 In psychology, economics and philosophy, preference is a technical term usually used in relation to choosing between alternatives.
 For example, someone prefers A over B if they would rather choose A than B. Preferences are central to decision theory because of this relation to behavior.
 Some methods such as Ordinal Priority Approach use preference relation for decision-making.
 As connative states, they are closely related to desires.
 The difference between the two is that desires are directed at one object while preferences concern a comparison between two alternatives, of which one is preferred to the other.

 In insolvency, the term is used to determine which outstanding obligation the insolvent party has to settle first.

 Psychology

-In psychology, preferences refer to an individual's attitude towards a set of objects, typically reflected in an explicit decision-making process (Lichtenstein & Slovic, 2006).
-The term is also used to mean evaluative judgment in the sense of liking or disliking an object (e.g., Scherer, 2005) which is the most typical definition employed in psychology.
-However, it does not mean that a preference is necessarily stable over time.
-Preference can be notably modified by decision-making processes, such as choices (Brehm, 1956; Sharot, De Martino, & Dolan, 2009), even unconsciously (see Coppin, Delplanque, Cayeux, Porcherot, & Sander, 2010).
+In psychology, preferences refer to an individual's attitude towards a set of objects, typically reflected in an explicit decision-making process.
+The term is also used to mean evaluative judgment in the sense of liking or disliking an object, as in Scherer (2005), which is the most typical definition employed in psychology.
+It does not mean that a preference is necessarily stable over time.
+Preference can be notably modified by decision-making processes, such as choices, even unconsciously.
 Consequently, preference can be affected by a person's surroundings and upbringing in terms of geographical location, cultural background, religious beliefs, and education.
 These factors are found to affect preference as repeated exposure to a certain idea or concept correlates with a positive preference.